TheSurvivor908/Smoker-Detection/README.md

 # Smoker Detection
 ## Overview
-This project aims to check is the person a smoker or non smoker with health dataset
+-"This project is designed to accurately determine whether individuals are smokers or non-smokers, utilizing a sophisticated data analysis approach.
+Additionally, we've developed an interactive website that runs locally with react."
 ## Dataset
 - Data source : Kaggle
 ##  Tools & Technologies Used
-- Environment: Jupyter Notebook
+- Environment: Jupyter Notebook, React
 - Modeling Tools: XGBoost and CatBoost
 ## Data Preprocessing
 - Fill Missing Value(If needed)